Jack Schaefer: Conservationism

-Toward the end of his life, Schaeffer became increasingly concerned by human impact on the environment.
-By 1967, after writing “Mavericks,” his last western, Schaeffer became a conservationist.
+Toward the end of his life, Schaefer became increasingly concerned by human impact on the environment.
+By 1967, after writing Mavericks, his last western, Schaefer became a conservationist.
 He wrote three essays in the form of conversations with animals.
 They were published in book form titled Conversations with a Pocket Gopher.
 His last book, American Bestiary, was published in 1975.

 Personal life

 Schaefer was married to Eugenia Ives in 1931, and the couple had three sons and a daughter.
 They divorced in 1948, and a year later Schaefer married Louise Deans.

-In 1955, after taking a train trip West on an assignment from Holiday magazine to do some research on old western cow towns Schaefer sold his farm near Waterbury, Connecticut, and moved to a 300-acre ranch near Cerrillos, about 20 miles southwest of Santa Fe, New Mexico called the Turquoise Six.
-They resided in an old adobe home at 905 Camino Ranchitos, just off of Canyon Rd.
+In 1955, after taking a train trip West on an assignment from Holiday magazine to do some research on old western cow towns, Schaefer sold his farm near Waterbury, Connecticut, and moved to a 300-acre ranch near Cerrillos, about 20 miles southwest of Santa Fe, New Mexico called the Turquoise Six.
+He resided in an old adobe home at 905 Camino Ranchitos, just off of Canyon Rd.

 Schaefer died of heart failure in Santa Fe in 1991.
 At the author's graveside service Schaefer's friend Archie West (the inspiration for the character Monte Walsh) read aloud from the last two pages of Monte Walsh, which describe the title character's cowboy burial.

 Awards and legacy

 In 1975 Schaefer received the Western Literature Association's Distinguished Achievement award.

 Shane has been translated into 35 languages since it was published in 1949, and was honored by the Western Writers of America as the finest Western novel.
-Fifty years after its publication, Shane had sold over 12 million copies and been translated into thirty foreign languages.
+Fifty years after its publication, Shane had sold over 12 million copies.

 Schaefer's 1960 children's book, Old Ramon, won a Newbery Honor award.
 It also won the Ohioana Book Award in 1961, and was chosen as an American Library Association Notable book.

-A 1967 New York Times review of Schaefer's collected novels noted that "Jack Schaefer is not a writer of conventional westerns," instead, they were, "tautly told and tightly constructed," had "additional ingredients that make for complex storytelling."
+A 1967 New York Times review of Schaefer's collected novels noted that "Jack Schaefer is not a writer of conventional westerns," instead, they were, "tautly told and tightly constructed," and had "additional ingredients that make for complex storytelling."